jafetpintle/Chat-TCP-IP/README.md

 # Chat TCP/IP 📩

-This app is a chat thart implements the TCP/IP protocol.
+This app is a chat thart implements the TCP/IP protocol and was a university project.
 It allows you to chat with anyone connected on the same network, here you can have a private and secure chat.
 You can create an account, add or remove friends and chat whith them.

 # Getting Started